kencx/homelab/docs/images.md

 4. Backup all persistent data
 5. Destroy existing servers and re-create with new images

+## Roles
+There exist three roles for building a golden image
+1. create_lxc - Create and start temporary LXC
+2. template_lxc - Stop and template temporary LXC
+3. bootstrap - Bootstrap temporary host with configuration

 ## LXC

 Ansible is used to build LXC templates.